Important Character Traits for Kids and How to Teach Them

 13. Serenity

 Teaching your child to remain calm under pressure and in tough situations is extremely important.
-This helps children act strongly and calmly during challenges and prevent them from taking impulsive actions.
+This helps children act strongly and calmly during challenges and prevents them from taking impulsive actions.

 14. Respect